Robinia pseudoacacia: Other produce

 In traditional medicine of India, different parts of R. pseudoacacia are used as laxative, antispasmodic, and diuretic.

 In Liguria, Italy and Romania the flowers are sometimes used to produce a sweet and perfumed jam.
 This means manual harvesting of flowers, eliminating the seeds and boiling the petals with sugar, in certain proportions, to obtain a light sweet and delicate perfume jam.

 Although the bark and leaves are toxic, various reports suggest that the seeds and the young pods of the black locust are edible.
 Shelled seeds are safe to harvest from summer through fall, and are edible both raw and boiled.
 Due to the small size of the seeds, shelling them efficiently can prove tedious and difficult.
 In France, Italy and Romania, R. pseudoacacia flowers are eaten as beignets after being coated in batter and fried in oil; they are also eaten in Japan, largely as tempura.

 Erosion control

-R. pseudoacacia is considered an excellent plant for growing in disturbed areas as an erosion control plant.
+The species is considered excellent for growing in disturbed areas as an erosion control plant.
 Black locust's shallow, aggressive roots help hold onto the soil, and nitrogen-fixing bacteria on its root system allow it to grow on poor soils, making it an early colonizer of disturbed areas.
 Obviating the mass application of fertilizers, black locust and other nitrogen-fixing tree and shrub species have gained importance in managed forestry.